mojtabashariatzade/adder_repo/README.md

-Telegram Adder
-A brief description of your project.
-Explain what the project does, its purpose, and any other relevant information.

-1.Table of Contents
-2.Introduction
-3.Project Structure
-4.Core Modules
-5.Data Management
-6.Error Handling
-7.Logging System
-8.Models
-9.Services
-10.Strategies
-11.User Interface
-12.Utilities
-13.Main Entry Point
-14.Development Roadmap
-15.Key Implementation Notes
-16.Testing and Monitoring
-17.Future Suggestions
-18.Design Principles
-19.Technologies and Libraries

-1. Introduction
-This project, named Telegram Adder , is a tool for managing Telegram accounts that allows users to transfer active members from one group to another.
-This tool works with multiple Telegram accounts and manages the daily limits of each account.
-The main goal of this project is to facilitate the process of transferring members between groups on Telegram, especially for users who need to manage large volumes of members.
+Project: Telegram Adder
+Objective:
+Develop a modular tool for managing Telegram accounts.
+Transfer members between groups with multi-account support.
+Implement daily limits, error handling, and logging.
+Language:
+Python
+Code Format:
+Pure code without comments or explanations unless explicitly requested.
+Communication:
+Write code in English.
+Direct communication with me in Persian.
+General Guidelines:
+Follow the project structure provided in the documentation.
+Implement modules step-by-step as I request.
+Use Fernet encryption (AES-128-CBC with HMAC-SHA256) for sensitive data.
+Validate all inputs and configurations strictly.
+Ensure dynamic updates to settings during runtime.
+Handle errors with descriptive messages and categorize exceptions.
+Log all operations with sufficient context (timestamps, error codes, stack traces).
+Optimize performance using caching and avoid redundant computations.
+Encrypt sensitive data like API keys and passwords.
+Implement fallback mechanisms for critical operations (e.g., retry logic, alternative accounts).
+Provide clear user feedback in UI-related modules.
+Avoid hardcoding values; use constants or configuration files.
+Ensure cross-module consistency in naming conventions and coding styles.
+Minimize external dependencies and document them in requirements.txt.
+Add monitoring capabilities for performance metrics and error tracking.
+Testing:
+All tests must show results briefly at the end for each error.
+Do not generate test modules unless explicitly requested.
+Implementation Notes:
+Break down complex methods into smaller reusable components.
+Preserve exception types for specific error handling in tests.
+Use Singleton pattern where applicable (e.g., for configuration management).
+Use pure code without comments for coding.
+If changes are needed in the code, only correct the necessary parts in the artifact and avoid rewriting the entire code.
+Wait for explicit requests to proceed to the next module or section.
+Avoid unnecessary English responses unless I request it.
+1. Introduction:
+Project Name : Telegram Adder
+Purpose : A tool for managing Telegram accounts to transfer active members between groups.
+Key Features :
+Multi-account support.
+Daily limits for each account.
+Blocked or restricted account detection.
+Centralized logging.
+Interactive user interface.
 1.1.
-Project Background
+Project Background:
-The original version of this tool was developed as a single, non-modular file.
-This approach made the code difficult to read and maintain.
-Additionally, the lack of proper organization and the focus on a monolithic structure limited the reusability of different parts of the code and reduced its testability.
+Original version: Single, non-modular file.
+Issues:
+Difficult to read and maintain.
+Lack of proper organization.
+Monolithic structure limited reusability and testability.
 1.2.
-Objective of Modularization
+Objective of Modularization:
-The primary objective of modularizing this project is to improve the code structure and create an organized, scalable system.
-By modularizing, we aim to:

-Improve code readability to make it easier for developers to understand and maintain.
+Improve code readability for easier maintenance.
-Enhance scalability so that new features can be added without affecting other parts of the code.
+Enhance scalability for adding new features.
-Increase reusability so that different parts of the code can be used independently.
+Increase reusability of code parts.
-Improve testability to easily identify and fix potential errors.
+Improve testability to identify and fix errors.
 1.3.
-Use of the Original Project
+Use of the Original Project:
-This project draws inspiration from an original project that was written in a non-modular way.
-Initially, the core code consisted of a single file containing all functionalities and application logic.
-However, as the project's complexity grew and the need to manage multiple Telegram accounts arose, it was decided to divide the code into smaller, independent modules.
-This change resulted in:
+Inspiration from a non-modular project (pastproject.py).
+Changes made:

-Separate account management .
+Separate account management.
-Centralized handling of Telegram API errors .
+Centralized handling of Telegram API errors.
-More organized logging and information recording .
+Organized logging and information recording.
-Independent design of execution strategies (e.g., parallel or sequential execution).
+Independent design of execution strategies (e.g., parallel or sequential).
 1.4.
-Key Features of the Project
+Key Features of the Project:
+Multi-Account Management :
-Multi-Account Management: Ability to use multiple Telegram accounts to increase member transfer capacity.
+Ability to use multiple Telegram accounts.
+Daily Limits :
-Daily Limits: Each account can add a maximum of 20 members per day.
+Each account can add up to 20 members per day.
-Blocked or Restricted Account Detection: Accounts that have been blocked or restricted due to Telegram limitations are automatically identified and managed.
+Blocked or Restricted Account Detection :
+Automatically identify and manage blocked accounts.
+Centralized Logging :
-Centralized Logging: Recording of all operations and errors for review and maintenance.
+Record all operations and errors for review.
+Interactive User Interface :
-Interactive User Interface: Ability to manage accounts, select groups, and configure parameters through menus.
+Manage accounts, select groups, and configure parameters via menus.
-The original non-modular project file is named pastproject.py .

-#This project structures are stored on the local drive, specifically in the directory `F:\ADDER_REPO`.
-All files and folders are currently located on the local machine and are organized within this path.
+Project Structure:
+Location : F:\ADDER_REPO
+Files and Folders :
+Organized within this path on the local machine.
 # -----------------------------------------------------------------------------------------------------------------------------------------

 Project Structure: